smouuuuuk/turn-on-pc-esp/README.md

 ### Insert image of the diagram

-I've also made a custom PCB and 3D case to enclose everything inside it.
-The files can be downloaded [here](http://proyectosclase.duckdns.org).
+I've also made a custom PCB and a simple 3D case to enclose everything inside it.
+Feel free to tweak them however you like!